harrietrc/loadimpact-docs/jekyll/_v4/result-analysis/insights-smart-results.md

 ## Test Health Performance Alerts

 Test Health Performance Alerts are alerts that intend to highlight test or script related issues.
-These issues, if not addressed, can either skew your results or make result analysis harder to parse throuhg.
+These issues, if not addressed, can either skew your results or make result analysis harder to parse through.
 These alerts are often quickly solved through changes in the test script.
 Some of these alerts can be considered more passive in nature

 ***